 Shaking his head, Granimyre interrupted, "I've already tried, and to no effect.
 They are determined to pursue their own agendas, without regard for anyone but themselves.
 My only hope is that through action, we will be able to stop their behavior before they cause further damage to the balance of this world."

 Peridyne noticed that his master seemed in slightly better spirits now, and this brought him a little relief.
-Peridyne was an excellent student, but he found he still lacked understanding of just how much of a burden his master carried with him, especially the reasons why he continued to to show such concern with a world that barely acknowledge his existance anymore.
+Peridyne was an excellent student, but he found he still lacked understanding of just how much of a burden his master carried with him, especially the reasons why he continued to to show such concern with a world that barely acknowledge his existence any more.
 He didn't want to sour his teacher's mood again, but there was one other unanswered question still bothering him.

 As Peridyne headed out of chamber, the question rose suddenly to the surface in his mind.
 He turned and asked, "Master, the creatures the mortals fight..."